-Although community consultation has not yet been undertaken, the predicted community acceptance has been compared based on the expected frequency, duration and severity of restrictions, the extent of investment, infrastructure modifications, energy requirements and service delivery required for each scenario.
-The combined of these factors is expected to influence community opinion on the preferred scenario.
+Community consultation was not undertaken during the initial drafting of this report.
+Instead, the predicted community acceptance was compared based on the expected frequency, duration and severity of restrictions, the extent of investment, infrastructure modifications, energy requirements and service delivery required for each scenario.
+The combination of these factors was expected to influence community opinion on the scenarios.